 Dr Sarah Wilson, Consultant: Sarah is a Senior Lecturer in Sociology at the University of Stirling and an Associate Director of the Centre for Research on Families and Relationships (CRFR).
 Her research has focused on parental substance misuse and belonging among looked after children and has employed participatory visual and audial methods.
 Sarah is also a qualified solicitor with experience of childcare law.

 Moved June, 2017: Professor Brigid Daniel, Co-Principal Investigator: Brigid is a qualified social worker and has a particular interest in child welfare and protection and in children’s resilience.
 Her research focus has been on generating evidence to support practitioners in their work with neglected children and to offer ideas on how to promote the resilience of children who are facing adversity.

 Retired, February 2017: Ms Cheryl Burgess, Research Fellow: Cheryl worked as a social worker in a local authority adoption and fostering team in Scotland for seven years.
 Since 2003 Cheryl has been a research fellow on over 30 research and evaluation studies including those with a focus on kinship care, young people who run away, child neglect and family support.

-Contributed to early stages: Dr Alasdair Rutherford, Co-Investigator, Lecturer in Quantitative methods: Alisdair is an an economist, but currently lectures in social statistics in the Faculty of Social Sciences at the University of Stirling.
-His research focuses on health & social care and the voluntary sector.
+Contributed to early stages: Dr Alasdair Rutherford, Co-Investigator, Lecturer in Quantitative methods: Alisdair is an economist, but currently lectures in social statistics in the Faculty of Social Sciences at the University of Stirling.
+His research focuses on health and social care and the voluntary sector.
 Most of his work involves analysing large social survey data, but has also increasingly made use of administrative and linked datasets.